nsum/ms3-hotel-task-manager/README.md

 - Search bar is available on all_tasks view the all completed and uncompleted departmental tasks are.
     It searches for task name or task description, and any result will show in the task list below the search bar.

+### To be included in upcoming versions:
+- More extensive search option where admin & mgmt users will be able to filter tasks completed by specific user.
+- Table showing "Monthly targets" will be included and visible to front office members to keep track of current months targets.
+- Optional extra key of "complete_note" (text type) will be inserted on completing the task.
+Users will be prompted to optionally write a note before completing the task.
+- At the moment after creating or editing a task users are redirected to profile view instead of back where they were.
+    I plan to fix that as soon as I find a viable solution. (more info in issues section)

 # Credits